-A.5.6 Pest control
+A.4.6 Pest control

-- A.5.6.1 There should be an effective and continuous programme for the control of pests.
-Establishments and surrounding areas should be regularly examined for evidence of infestation. - A.5.6.2 Should pests gain entrance to the establishment, eradication measures should be instituted.
-Control measures involving treatment with chemical, physical or biological agents should only be undertaken by or under direct supervision of personnel who have a thorough understanding of the potential hazards to health resulting from the use of these agents, including those hazards which may arise from residues retained in the packaged drinking water, such measures should only be carried out in accordance with the recommendations of the official agency having jurisdiction. - A.5.6.3 Pesticides should only be used if other precautionary measures cannot be used effectively.
-Before pesticides are applied, care should be taken to safeguard packaged drinking water equipment and utensils from contamination.
+- A.4.6.1 There should be an effective and continuous programme for the control of pests.
+Establishments and surrounding areas should be regularly examined for evidence of infestation. - A.4.6.2 Should pests gain entrance to the establishment, eradication measures should be instituted.
+Control measures involving treatment with chemical, physical or biological agents should only be undertaken by or under direct supervision of personnel who have a thorough understanding of the potential hazards to health resulting from the use of these agents, including those hazards which may arise from residues retained in the drinking water, such measures should only be carried out in accordance with the recommendations of the official agency having jurisdiction. - A.4.6.3 Pesticides should only be used if other precautionary measures cannot be used effectively.
+Before pesticides are applied, care should be taken to safeguard drinking water equipment and utensils from contamination.
 After application, contaminated equipment and utensils should be thoroughly cleaned to remove residues prior to being used again.

-A.5.7 Storage of hazardous substances
+A.4.7 Storage of hazardous substances

-- A.5.7.1 Pesticides or other substances, which may present a hazard to health, should be suitably labeled with a warning about their toxicity and use.
+- A.4.7.1 Pesticides or other substances, which may present a hazard to health, should be suitably labeled with a warning about their toxicity and use.
 They should be stored in locked rooms or cabinets used only for that purpose and dispersed and handled only by authorized and properly trained personnel or by persons under strict supervision of trained personnel.
-Extreme care should be taken to avoid contamination of packaged drinking water. - A.5.7.2 Except when necessary for hygienic or processing purposes, no substance which could contaminate packaged drinking water should be used or stored in packaged drinking water handling areas.
+Extreme care should be taken to avoid contamination of drinking water. - A.4.7.2 Except when necessary for hygienic or processing purposes, no substance which could contaminate drinking water should be used or stored in drinking water handling areas.

-A.5.8 Personal effects and clothing
+A.4.8 Personal effects and clothing

-Personal effects and clothing should not be deposited in packaged drinking water handling areas.
+Personal effects and clothing should not be deposited in drinking water handling areas.

-A.6 Personnel hygiene and health requirements
+A.5 Personnel hygiene and health requirements

-A.6.1 Hygiene training
+A.5.1 Hygiene training

-Managers of establishments should arrange for adequate and continuing straining of all packaged drinking water in hygienic handling of natural mineral water and in personal hygiene so that they understand the precautions necessary to prevent contamination of packaged drinking water.
+Managers of establishments should arrange for adequate and continuing straining of all drinking water in hygienic handling of drinking water and in personal hygiene so that they understand the precautions necessary to prevent contamination of drinking water.

-A.6.2 Medical examination
+A.5.2 Medical examination

-Persons who come into contact with packaged drinking water in the course of their work should have a scheduled medical examination if the official agency having jurisdiction, acting on medical advice, considers that this is necessary, whether because of epidemiological considerations or the medical history of the prospective natural mineral water handler.
-Medical examination of packaged drinking water handlers should be carried out at other times when clinically or epidemiologically indicated.
+Persons who come into contact with drinking water in the course of their work should have a scheduled medical examination if the official agency having jurisdiction, acting on medical advice, considers that this is necessary, whether because of epidemiological considerations or the medical history of the prospective drinking water handler.
+Medical examination of drinking water handlers should be carried out at other times when clinically or epidemiologically indicated.

-A.6.3 Communicable diseases
+A.5.3 Communicable diseases

-The management should take care to ensure that no person, while known or suspected to be suffering from, or to be a carrier of a disease likely to be transmitted through food or while afflicted with infected wounds, skin infections, sores or with diarrhoea, is permitted to work in any packaged drinking water handling area in any capacity in which there is any likelihood of such a person directly or indirectly contaminating packaged drinking water with pathogenic micro-organisms.
+The management should take care to ensure that no person, while known or suspected to be suffering from, or to be a carrier of a disease likely to be transmitted through food or while afflicted with infected wounds, skin infections, sores or with diarrhea, is permitted to work in any drinking water handling area in any capacity in which there is any likelihood of such a person directly or indirectly contaminating drinking water with pathogenic micro-organisms.
 Any person so affected should immediately report to the management.

-A.6.4 Injuries
+A.5.4 Injuries

-Any persons who has a cut or wound should not continue to handle packaged drinking water contact surfaces until the injury is completely protected by a waterproof covering which is firmly secured, and which is conspicuous in colour.
+Any persons who has a cut or wound should not continue to handle drinking water contact surfaces until the injury is completely protected by a waterproof covering which is firmly secured, and which is conspicuous in colour.
 Adequate first-aid facilities should be provided for this purpose.

-A.6.5 Washing of hands
+A.5.5 Washing of hands